MadMcCrow/A-Soul-Journey/README.md

 ### prototyping approach

-The game is made with gdscript, c++, visual scrputing and everything in between, in order to prototype as fast as we can.
+The game is made with gdscript, c++, visual scripting and everything in between, in order to prototype as fast as we can.

 ## Help and Participate.